mac1253/drupal-signage/README.md

 6. Select a Group Type of Tabs, give the label a name of Wrapper.
 Click the Save and Continue button

-7. Change the Veritcal value in the direction drop down to Horizontal and click the Create Group button
+7. Change the vertical value in the direction drop down to Horizontal and click the Create Group button

 8. Now create a Group Type of Tab with Label name of Image, click the Save and Continue button.
 Change Default State to open then click the Create Group button

 9. Do step 8 3 more times with these label names, Campuses, Buildings, and Dates, respectively.
 Do not change the Default state for these groups to open.

-10. Click save at the botton of the page.
+10. Click save at the bottom of the page.

 11. Using the Directional icon next to the group names, click and drag the Wrapper Group right below Title.